Web Application Penetration Testing

 Security weaknesses often arise from insecure code or third-party libraries that can affect application logic, authentication flows, and how users interact with the system.
 These issues are rarely detected by automated scanners.

-Web application security testing aims to identify vulnerabilities that could allow an attacker to access data, bypass controls, or abuse functionality.
+Web application penetration testing aims to identify vulnerabilities that could allow an attacker to access data, bypass controls, or abuse functionality.
 By simulating real-world attack techniques, penetration testing helps organisations understand their true exposure and to prioritise remediation based on business risk and impact.

 This type of testing is particularly important for applications exposed to the internet or used by customers, partners, or internal staff.
+If you’re preparing for your first assessment, our guide to scoping a web application penetration test covers what to prepare and what to expect.

+Our methodology is aligned with the OWASP Testing Guide and OWASP Top 10, combining manual testing with intelligence-driven discovery to uncover vulnerabilities that automated scanners miss.
 Each assessment is tailored to your application’s technology stack, authentication model, and business logic.

 Authentication & Authorisation